Foundation programme (pre-undergraduate courses)

-A foundation programme, foundation program, foundation year, foundation year programme or foundation year program is a one-year introductory course to a full multi-year degree curriculum offered by many universities in the Commonwealth and elsewhere.
+A foundation programme (also referred to as foundation program, foundation year, foundation year programme or foundation year program) is a one-year introductory, pre-undergraduate course that prepares students for entry into a full multi-year degree curriculum and is offered by many universities in the Commonwealth of Nations and elsewhere.
 These programmes may be intended for students not yet in a degree program or may form part of a specific degree course.
 Some programmes are designed specifically for either domestic or international students.